Madan Tamang: Personal life

-Madan Tamang was born on 1 June 1948 to Manbahadur Tamang and Lamu Tamang at Meghma village in Darjeeling district.
+Madan Tamang was born on 1 June 1948 to Nepali parents Manbahadur Tamang and Lamu Tamang at Meghma village in Darjeeling district.
 He was the eldest of four brothers.
-He studied at St Robert's School in Darjeeling and then completed his bachelor's degree in humanities from St Joseph's College at North Point in Darjeeling.
+He studied at St Robert's School in Darjeeling and then completed his Bachelor's degree in humanities from St Joseph's College at North Point in Darjeeling.
 He was married to Bharati Tamang.
-Madan Tamang entered the tea business by establishing a tea estate in his ancestral land around Meghma on the Indo-Nepal border.
+Madan Tamang entered the tea business by establishing a tea estate on his ancestral land around Meghma on the Indo-Nepal border.

 Political career

 Madan Tamang entered into politics in 1969 while still in college when he became a close associate of the noted ABGL leader of the time, Deo Prakash Rai.
 Through the 1970s, he headed Tarun Gorkha, the youth wing of the Akhil Bharatiya Gorkha League (ABGL), and became well known for his oratory skills.
 Eventually, he became the District Secretary of the Gorkha League in 1977, though he resigned in 1980 to join a new outfit, Pranta Parishad, where he worked closely with Subhash Ghisingh for some time till Ghisingh started the Gorkha National Liberation Front (GNLF) in 1980 and demanded the state of Gorkhaland.
 Meanwhile, the Pranta Parishad along with organizations like the Nepali Bhasa Manyata Samiti started a campaign to include the Nepali language in the Eighth Schedule of the Constitution, and also turned an important rival of Ghisingh.

+Tamang refused to join GNLF during the Gorkhaland agitation of 1986–1988 and even criticized both the organization and the movement itself.

-Between 1986 and 1988, he openly criticized Ghisingh for corruption and use of violence for which his ancestral house at Meghma near Sandakphu was torched.
+Between 1986 and 1988, he openly criticized Ghisingh for corruption and use of violence.
+According to contemporary reports, his ancestral house at Meghma near Sandakphu was later burnt by GNLF supporters.

-After lying low for some time, in 1992, Tamang started the Gorkha Democratic Front (GDF) to counter GNLF's opposition of the inclusion of the Nepali language in the Constitution because it wanted Gorkhali instead.
+In 1992, Tamang formed the Gorkha Democratic Front (GDF), which rejected the GNLF's call for replacing the term "Nepali" by "Gorkhali" in the constitutional recognition of the language.
+His support for the recognition of the language as Nepali continued, and he rejoined the ABGL in 2004.
 In 2001, the GDF merged with ABGL, and Madan Tamang became the president of ABGL.